pratch/MobiHoc-2018/registration.md

 - The deadline for online registration is **23:59 (Japan Standard Time, GMT+9) September 26, 2020**.

 We will accept the payments until September 26, 2020.
 However, if you make a payment after September 16, 2020, we may not be able to prepare your account by the opening day of the conference; it will take some time to confirm your payment and prepare your account.
 If you would like to attend on the opening day, please make a payment by September 16, 2020.

+The participants will be able to download their receipts on the conference days from the SICE2020 online conference site [https://sice2020-online.sice.jp](https://sice2020-online.sice.jp)

 For inquiries regarding registration, please contact: